anttisalonen/progbook/rst/intro.rst

 No, but I can try.

-More seriously, whatever code you'll be writing after reading this book, you'll need to study the technology for that particular topic in more detail.
+Whatever code you'll be writing after reading this book, you'll need to study the technology for that particular topic in more detail.
 The goal of this book is not to include everything; the goal is to put together a foundation so that the reader will be able to learn to write almost any software without significant hurdles, as necessary.

 What are the prerequisites for this book?
 =========================================